STEP ONE: The first step to research is developing a topic that is not too broad or narrow in scope. To begin, think about:

-This video tutorial will show you how to develop an appropriate topic for a research paper by considering goals, approaches, topic scope and helpful resources:
+This video shows you how to develop an appropriate topic for a research paper by considering goals, approaches, topic scope, and helpful resources:

 Reference books and databases provide general, introductory and background information, which is helpful when beginning to explore and develop a research topic:

-A compendium of knowledge or branches of knowledge presented in a comprehensive but easy-to-read and concise manner:
+A collection of knowledge or branches of knowledge given in a comprehensive but easy-to-read and concise manner:

 An alphabetical list of words and terms that confirms spelling, pronunciation, etymology and/or definition.